u5581638/Tripartite-CRISPR-diversity/README.md

 # Tripartite-CRISPR-diversity
-Code for surveying the intra-subtype and spacer acquisition diversity across CRISPR-Cas subtypes.
-This code was originally designed to be run as a single integrated workflow, however this approach was not implemented and most code was instead run seperately.
-As a result, some scripts contain functions and unused sections of code which were not utilised.
-These will be progressively deleted.
+This repository contains a copy of the workflow used for surveying the intra-subtype and spacer acquisition diversity across CRISPR-Cas subtypes.
+The workflow functions as 3 seperate yet inter-dependent layers.
+In the top layer, a computational pipeline mines and extracts DNA upstream and downstream of CRISPR-arrays, using assembled prokaryotic metagenomic and NGS sequencing data as the main feedstock.
+Genes were then predicted from this data, clustered into putative families, and assessed for their degree of co-association with the arrays.
+The categorical conservation of different CRISPR-associated genes, based on annotation by domain homology was surveyed to identify the fraction of associated genes whose function remains unknown.
+This was also performed at the CRISPR-Cas subtype level, where the identities of known and unknown co-associated genes, were examined.

 Note: Many of the scripts and code were originally run from a single fixed directory (/g/data/va71/crispr_pipeline_annotation) on a computing cluster.
 These have not yet been adapted for standalone use.
 As such running from each chapter specific folder may produce dependency and pathing errors.
 I will work to fix these issues progressively in a separate branch.
 ![image](https://github.com/user-attachments/assets/fb1c04dc-6cf1-4c80-9c6c-347d942e59e4)